Amie Hoeber and David Trone, Maryland’s 6th Congressional District candidates, don’t live there

 Neither the Republican nor Democratic nominee is a resident — nor, for that matter, is Rep. John Delaney, the Democrat retiring from the seat.

-“It’s sort of a joke that when you say you live in Maryland people will often say, ‘Where are you really from?’” said Paul Ellington, a spokesman for Republican Amie Hoeber.
+“It’s sort of a joke that when you say you live in Maryland people will often say, ‘Where are you really from?’ ” said Paul Ellington, a spokesman for Republican Amie Hoeber.
 “So in those areas close to D.C., it’s not a hindrance.
 In some of the other areas, however, there have been questions.”

 There is no constitutional problem with the situation.
 The only requirements the founders established for serving in the House are that the person be at least 25 years old, a citizen of the U.S. for at least seven years and a resident of the state in which they serve.